Suao, Taiwan: What to pack, what to wear, and when to go [2024]

 • Travel neck support pillow

-A plug adapter that supports outlet types A and B. Check that you pick the right kind.
-The majority of adapters currently being sold are just plug changers and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Ensure that you find the correct type.
+Most adapters for sale now are just plug changers and expect your devices to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one works in most countries.

 What to wear/what to pack: